doctrine-extensions/DoctrineExtensions/doc/ip_traceable.md

 ## Traits

-You can use IpTraceable traits for quick **createdFromIp** **updatedFromIp** string definitions when using annotation mapping.
+You can use the IpTraceable traits to quickly add **createdFromIp** and **updatedFromIp** fields to your objects when using annotation or attribute mapping.

-There is also a trait without annotations for easy integration purposes.
+There is also a trait without annotation or attribute mappings for easy integration.

-**Note:** this feature is only available since php **5.4.0**.
-And you are not required to use the Traits provided by extensions.
+**Note:** You are not required to use the traits provided by extensions.

 ```php
 <?php